httptoolkit/httptoolkit-website/src/posts/how-to-debug-anything.md

 ### If the system is made up of communicating parts

 * Which one makes the first mistake?
-* For example, if your app failing to load data from the server:
+* For example, if your app fails to load data from the server:
     * Is it requesting the right data from the server?
     * Is the server returning the right data?
 * [HTTP Toolkit](https://httptoolkit.tech) is perfect for doing this, if you're using HTTP!
-* If you can answer those questions, you immediately know whether the server or the app is at fault (assuming only one is broken of course...)
+* If you can answer those questions, you immediately know whether the server or the app is at fault (assuming only one is broken...)

 ### If the issue is intermittent